-This is the second post of a series that will try to show how Lean Startup can be useful at various stages of an organisation’s life.
+This is the second post, following an introduction post, of a series that will try to show how Lean Startup can be useful at various stages of an organisation’s life.
 The inspiration comes from entrepreneurs and intrapreneurs I have worked with throughout my career, including myself, who wasted way too much of their time on projects that never reached the market.

 The very first stage of any start-up is the ideation stage.
 This is the stage when you will come up with, what you think, is a solution to answer a need you perceive to be present in the market.